nasa/cumulus/docs/deployment/config_descriptions.md

 `scaleOutActivityScheduleTime` time, then additional tasks will be added to the service.
 If the average activity is waiting less than the configured `scaleInActivityScheduleTime` time, then tasks will be removed from the service.
-Ideally, the average wait time for tasks should settle somewhere between those two numbers.
+Ideally, the average wait time for tasks should settle somewhere between `scaleInActivityScheduleTime` and `scaleOutActivityScheduleTime`.

 Configuration values that affect ECS service autoscaling.
 These would all be defined for a specific service.